 What is the price of the Xiaomi Mi Band 5 in Italy?

 As of this writing, the Xiaomi Mi Band 5 is not yet officially available in Italy.
 But it is still possible to buy it (find the link below) in its global version and taking advantage of our discount coupon GIZBAND5 at the price of 45 €.

 And the selling price in Italy of the Xiaomi Mi Band 5 not only is it mostly in line with that of the previous generation, but it is decidedly aggressive, especially considering the quality of the product and the integrated features, as well as - clearly - the improvements introduced with the fifth generation.

-In short, on Xiaomi Mi Band 5 there is little to say.
-It is the worthy heir of the Mi Band 4, and improves and enriches it in some aspects that certainly will not seem revolutionary, but which in the common use are decidedly pleasant: it is a smartband that does everything it needs to do, indeed considering the detection of the blood oxygen does even more, and does it absolutely well.
+In short, on Xiaomi Mi Band 5 there poco to say.
+It is the worthy heir of the Mi Band 4, and improves and enriches it in some aspects that certainly will not seem revolutionary, but which in common use are decidedly pleasant: it is a smartband that does everything it has to do, indeed considering the detection of the oxygen in the blood maybe even more, and it does it absolutely well.

 Xiaomi's smartband is, and probably will continue to be, one of the best economic alternatives on the market, and the slightly larger screen, as well as all the other innovations introduced, make it even more attractive.
 And if you are wondering, no, the new charger is not compatible with the previous generation and it is not possible to use a Mi Band 4 strap with the Mi Band 5: the tracker also enters the old bracelet, but tends to protrude perhaps too much.